EEGDiR: Electroencephalogram denoising network for temporal information storage and global modeling through Retentive Network: Introduction

-In recent years, with the rapid advancement of large-scale language modeling (LLM), a novel network called Retentive Network \cite{sun2023retentive} has emerged.
+In recent years, with the rapid advancement of large language model (LLM), a novel network called Retentive Network \cite{sun2023retentive} has emerged.
+Retentive Network gains its intuitive understanding of the temporal order in a sequence by introducing the decay mask Retention mechanism.
+With this mechanism, the input sequences are made naturally chronologically sequential, thus providing an effective way to model the inherent temporal dynamics of EEG signals.
+This approach is more suitable for processing EEG data as it is able to capture and utilize changes in bioelectrical activity over time, and thus may perform better than the standard Transformer model in practical applications.
 Retentive Network exhibits a favorable disposition towards temporal information, boasts robust global modeling capabilities for nonlinear features, and demonstrates commendable performance.
 However, when applied directly to denoise EEG signals, a challenge arises.
-This stems from the fact that EEG signals, akin to natural language, possess temporal characteristics and encompass global nonlinear features.
+This stems from the fact that EEG signals possess temporal characteristics and encompass global nonlinear features.
 Unfortunately, using Retentive Network directly for EEG denoising is unfeasible due to a misalignment in the dimensional requirements.
 Retentive Network, designed for two-dimensional input, conflicts with the one-dimensional nature of EEG signals.
 Unlike the approach in \cite{pu2022eegdnet}, reshaping a 1D signal into a 2D format results in a fixed sum of input dimensions after reshaping, compromising subsequent network feature extraction.
 To address this issue, we propose a signal embedding method capable of transforming the signal into a sequence of arbitrary length and embedding dimensions, enhancing network flexibility.
 Additionally, while EEGdenoiseNet \cite{zhang2020eegdenoisenet} introduces a standard deep learning EEG dataset, expediting the development of EEG denoising methods, the dataset remains unprocessed, lacking sample pairs.
 This necessitates mixing various noise types (muscle artifacts and eye artifacts) during preprocessing.
 Divergent data preprocessing approaches may yield disparate network results, impeding the comparison of methodologies.
-To mitigate this, we curated an open-source dataset using the huggingface datasets library \cite{lhoest2021datasets} from preprocessed data. \footnote{\href{https://github.com/woldier/EEGDiR}{https://github.com/woldier/EEGDiR}} \footnote{\href{https://huggingface.co/datasets/woldier/EEGDiRDataset}{https://huggingface.co/datasets/woldier/EEGDiRDataset}}
+To mitigate this, we curated an open-source dataset using the huggingface datasets library \cite{lhoest2021datasets} from preprocessed data. \footnote{\href{https://github.com/woldier/EEGDiR}{https://github.com/woldier/EEGDiR}} \footnote{\href{https://huggingface.co/datasets/woldier/eeg\_denoise\_dataset}{https://huggingface.co/datasets/woldier/eeg\_denoise\_dataset}}